akashpandya/HR-Employee-Attrition-Analysis/README.md

 # 📊 HR Employee Attrition & Retention Analysis (Google Data Analytics Capstone)

-This project explores employee attrition data to identify key factors that impact retention within a company.
-The goal is to help HR professionals understand which departments are most affected, how salary and job satisfaction influence employee decisions, and where proactive strategies can reduce turnover.
+This project explores employee attrition data to uncover patterns that help HR professionals understand why employees leave, which departments are most affected, and how salary and satisfaction levels contribute to turnover.
+It was completed as part of the Google Data Analytics Capstone to showcase real-world data storytelling using SQL, Excel, and Tableau.

 ---

 ## 🚀 Project Goal

-Analyze employee behavior and trends to uncover insights that can help reduce attrition and boost employee satisfaction.
+Help companies reduce employee attrition by identifying the key drivers behind turnover and developing data-informed retention strategies.

 ---

 ## 🔍 Key Questions Answered

-- Which departments and roles have the highest attrition rates?
+- Which departments and roles experience the most attrition?
-- Does higher salary reduce the likelihood of employees quitting?
+- Does higher salary reduce employee turnover?
 - Are employees with low job satisfaction more likely to leave?

 ---